cetceeve/Simple-End-to-End-GitOps-with-Werf/README.md

-# Simple-End-to-End-GitOps-with-Werf
+# Simple End to End GitOps with Werf
-Killercoda tutorial for were
+Killercoda tutorial for Werf